Creating a Hike For Garmin GPS

 Creating a hike and sending it to your Garmin GPS is easy when you pay Garmin for their maps, but not as obvious when you want to use the many free map options out there.
 The process is pretty straightforward, although not promoted by Garmin.
 Here’s how to plan a hiking route and track, and then send it to your Garmin GPS and navigate with it.

-(Note, I use the Garmin Fenix 3, so I’m creating a hike using it as an example.
-The process is the same for most devices.
+(Note, I used the Garmin Fenix as the example device.
+The process is the same for most Garmin devices.
 Check out your manual to see how to access tracks on your individual Garmin device.)

 To start, you’ll need to plan your hike and create a track, which is saved as a GPX file.
 A GPX file is simply a text file with a list of lat/lon coordinates specifying a track.